adfinis/virtesk/doc/start-and-stop-management.md

-# Start and Stop management of virtual rooms
+# Amoothei-VDI: Start and Stop management of virtual rooms

 ------------------------